-The non-JTAG modes have a small performance impact on the application because Log records are retrieved from a low-priority Task thread by the ServiceMgr framework.
+The non-JTAG modes have a small performance impact on the application because Log records are retrieved from a low-priority Task thread by the ServiceMgr framework or during Idle processing for LoggerIdle.

 The modes listed as being easy to use are easy because there are very few decisions to be made.
 The non-JTAG modes allow you to customize the behavior of the ServiceMgr framework, so there are more choices available to you.
+LoggerIdle is less complicated than ServiceMgr, but it still requires the user to set up and implement the transport that will be used.

-Only JTAG Run-Mode and Non-JTAG mode should be used for applications with real-time constraints running on real (non-simulator) hardware.
+Only JTAG Run-Mode, Non-JTAG mode, and Idle mode should be used for applications with real-time constraints running on real (non-simulator) hardware.
 The other modes do not handle these cases well because halting the target when a record is written might interfere with real-time interactions between cores and the real-time behavior of the application.

 For JTAG Stop-Mode, records may be overwritten if the Logger buffer is too small.
 For JTAG Run-Mode, records may be dropped if the CCS IDE cannot keep up with the number of event logs received.
-For the non-JTAG modes, records may be dropped if the Rta module cannot keep up with the number of events; see Section 3.6.3, If System Analyzer Events are Being Dropped to troubleshoot this problem.
-For the Non-JTAG mode, if you halt the target, Log events are not sent to the host; they remain on the target waiting for the application to resume running.
+For Non-JTAG mode, records may be dropped if the Rta module cannot keep up with the number of events; see

+Section 3.6.3, If System Analyzer Events are Being Dropped to troubleshoot this problem.
+For Idle mode, records may be dropped if there is not enough Idle time or the transport cannot keep up with the rate of Log events.
+For Non-JTAG and Idle modes, if you halt the target, Log events are not sent to the host; they remain on the target waiting for the application to resume running.